Full-day conference, Friday September 30th, 2016 at Sheffield City Hall

 This is a provisional schedule: timings, topics and the order of speakers are set to change over the coming days.
 We assure you that the day will be stuffed with talks of various majestic topics.

 Doors open for registration and refeshments.

-FrontEndNorth 2016 begins with opening remarks and details of our fantastic competition prizes.
+FrontEndNorth 2016 begins with opening remarks, including a word from our headline sponsor Sky Bet and details of our fantastic competition prizes.

 Autism and the Web - Graeme Robinson